U.S. Bancorp

-U.S. Bancorp (stylized as us bancorp) is an American multinational financial services firm headquartered in Minneapolis, Minnesota and incorporated in Delaware.
-It is the 5th-largest bank in the United States as of 2025.
-As the largest bank in the Midwestern United States, it is considered systemically important by the Financial Stability Board.
+U.S. Bancorp (stylized as us bancorp) is an American multinational banking institution headquartered in Minneapolis, Minnesota, and incorporated in Delaware.
+It is the 7th-largest bank in the United States as of March 2026.
+As the largest bank in the Midwestern United States, it is considered a domestic systemically important bank (D-SIB) by the Federal Reserve.
 It is the parent company of its primary operating entity, U.S. Bank National Association, which does business as U.S. Bank (stylized as us bank).
 The company provides banking, investment, mortgage, trust, and payment services products to individuals, businesses, governmental entities, and other financial institutions.

 The firm's early history can be traced to 1891, operating under the second-oldest banking charter granted in 1863 following the passage of the National Bank Act.
-Since inception dozens of regional mergers and acquisitions throughout the Upper Midwest and Western United States led to the creation of modern U.S. Bancorp.
+Since inception, dozens of regional mergers and acquisitions throughout the Upper Midwest and Western United States led to the creation of modern U.S. Bancorp.
 As a diversified holding company, U.S. Bancorp has acquired multiple subsidiaries since the late 2010s.
 Its retail credit card offerings are provided via the Visa network in the U.S. and abroad.

 U.S. Bancorp's annual revenue levels have it ranked on the Fortune 500, with its public stock trading within both the S&P 500 and S&P 100 indexes.
 It was included in the 2024 Forbes Global 2000 for its sales, profitability, asset base, and market value, among other financial institutions.
 U.S. Bancorp sponsors a variety of cultural events, transportation hubs, and sporting venues, including U.S. Bank Stadium.
-U.S. Bank is one of the largest asset custodians in the country with $6.7 trillion under administration, including, as of 2021, digital assets.
+U.S. Bank is one of the largest asset custodians in the country with more than $11.7 trillion under administration as of June 2025.